UnderLogic/toml-serialization/Documentation~/src/supported-types.md

 **NOTE:** Unsigned 64-bit integer types (`ulong`) are not supported, per the [TOML specification](https://toml.io/en/v1.0.0#integer).

+## Enum Values

+Enum values are supported include bitflags marked with the `Flags` attribute.

-## Object Types
+## Object Values

+Boxed `object` values are supported.
+This can be useful when used in conjunction with arrays, lists, and dictionaries for mixed collections.

+## Structs

+Custom struct types are supported and must be marked with the `Serializable` attribute.

+## Classes

-Custom `struct` and `class` objects are supported if they are marked with the `Serializable` attribute.
+Custom class types are supported and must be marked with the `Serializable` attribute.

-Unity's `ScriptableObject` and `MonoBehaviour` types are also supported.
+Unity's `ScriptableObject` and `MonoBehaviour` types are supported, but must also be marked with the `Serializable` attribute.

-**NOTE:** Each serialized field of the object must be one of the supported types, or marked with the `NonSerialized` attribute.
+## Arrays

+Arrays of any supported type are allowed and can be serialized.

-## Array Types
+## Lists

-Array of supported types is also allowed, including `IEnumerable<T>` collections.

-Custom objects that implement `IEnumerable<T>` are also supported if the `T` type is one of the supported types.
+Lists of any supported type are allowed and can be serialized.
+This includes `IList` non-generic and `IList<T>` generic interfaces.

-## Dictionary Types
+## Dictionaries

 Dictionaries are supported if `TKey` is `string` and `TValue` is one of the supported types.
 This includes custom types, array types, and nested dictionary types as a value.

-Custom objects that implement `IDictionary<string, TValue>` are also supported.